rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 volatile with a clarification of LLVM's volatile semantics which would tune down the amount of situations in which a volatile read from memory can be undefined behavior.

+There are plenty of crates trying to abstract volatile operations.
+Many are believed to be unsound due as they expose an `&self` to the sensitive memory region, but `voladdress` is believed not to be affected by this problem.

 # Unresolved questions